github/codeql/docs/codeql/ql-language-reference/types.rst

 The classes in the above examples are all **concrete** classes.
 They are defined by restricting the values in a larger type.
-The values in a concrete class are precisely those values in the intersection of the base types that also satisfy the :ref:`characteristic predicate <characteristic-predicates>` of the class.
+The values in a concrete class are precisely those values in the intersection of the supertypes that also satisfy the :ref:`characteristic predicate <characteristic-predicates>` of the class.

 .. _abstract-classes: